 Think: blackberries, strawberries, raspberries, and blueberries.
 Pitted cherries work too!

 This is a thickening agent for the berry filling.
+I buy this arrowroot powder.

 For a bit of crunch on top!